mayur2810/sope/sope-etl/README.md

         ```

 #### Optimizations:
 The Yaml Transformer will try to figure out if there are any transformations that are being reused and persist them using MEMORY_ONLY mode.
 This may be useful if you do not want to explicitly tag the transformation for persistence and let the transformer decide on it.

 Also, if the transformation to be persisted is being used for multiple joins, it will be pre-partitioned on the join columns that are involved in most joins.
 This feature is enabled by default.
-To deactivate auto-persist set *sope.auto.persist.enabled=false* using --driver-java-options.
+To deactivate auto-persist set the 'auto_persist' option to false through the utility shell.

 #### Streaming support:
-The transformer also supports Structured streaming mode.
+The Transformer also supports Structured streaming mode.
 The input and output specification for streaming mode can be found in the
 transformer constructs page.
 Following shows a sample use of streaming mode:

 ```yaml